 The Company also utilizes a portfolio of exchange-traded derivative instruments to achieve a fair value return that economically hedges changes in the fair value of their securities products.
-These derivative instruments include Eurodollar, corporate bond and treasury futures, options and municipal market data rate locks.
+These derivative instruments include both Eurodollar and treasury futures, options, credit default swaps and MMD rate locks.